Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 Every time I wanted anything, I went on a hunger strike, and as soon as I didn't eat my mother compromised.
 So to be able to go out to work, I also went on a hunger strike.

-One night, through the wall I heard my mother say, daughter so stubborn, or let her go out, this daily hunger, not to starve to death?
+One night, through the wall I heard my mother say, our daughter is so stubborn, maybe we should let her go out, we can't let her starve to death, can't we?

-That night I was so excited I didn't sleep.
+That night I was so excited, I couldn't sleep.

-The next day it was announced, let me go out.
+The next day they announced, let me go out.
 You know, at that time going out to work, is a thing as big as the sky!

 Overcoming the fear of leaving home was only the first hurdle.

-At that time, there was no telephone, and the only way to contact him was by letter.
+At that time, there was no telephone, and the only way to contact family was by letter.

 Ping found a way to contact his cousin who was working in Shenzhen, and she sent a letter with only one address, Dechang Electric Factory in Shajing Town, Baoan District, Shenzhen, Guangdong Province.

 This is like a game in which the main task is finally triggered, but the unfamiliar world outside and the distant journey are hidden maps across the middle, which need to be unlocked step by step.

-For this reason, the family decided to let his brother send Xiao Ping to Shenzhen, not because his brother had been out, but just because young people are more resourceful.
+The family decided to let her brother send Xiao Ping to Shenzhen, not because her brother had been out, but just because young people are more resourceful.

-Before leaving, mother and brother explained a lot: the road is full of bad guys, you siblings always go together, do not be abducted; Things from strangers can not be eaten, there is ecstasy; you must bring a pen, if you do not understand what they say you write ......
+Before leaving, mother and brother explained a lot: the road is full of bad guys, you siblings always go together, do not be abducted; Things from strangers can not be eaten, there is ecstasy inside; you must bring a pen, if you do not understand what they say you write ......

 With these instructions, Xiao Ping set out, and unexpected and endless difficulties also began from this moment.